 Seizures are not all alike.
 A seizure can be a single event due to an acute cause, such as medication.
 When a person has recurring seizures, this is known as epilepsy.

 - Seizures symptoms vary and can include a sudden change in awareness or full loss of consciousness, unusual sensations or thoughts, involuntary twitching or stiffness in the body or severe stiffening and limb shaking with loss of consciousness (a convulsion.)

 - There are two major classes or groups of seizures: focal onset and generalized onset.

 - Focal onset seizures start in one area and can spread across the brain and cause mild or severe symptoms, depending on how the electrical discharges spread.

 - Generalized seizures can start as focal seizures that spread to both sides of the brain.
-They also can occur as “generalized onset” seizures in which seizure activity start simultaneously over both sides of the brain.
-Generalized onset seizures usually start during childhood and are similar to a thermostat surge or a light flash — abnormal regulation between parts of the brain of causes the seizures.
+They also can occur as “generalized onset” seizures in which seizure activity starts simultaneously over both sides of the brain.
+Generalized onset seizures usually start during childhood and are similar to a thermostat surge or a light flash — abnormal regulation between parts of the brain causes the seizures.

 - Seizures of all kinds are most commonly treated with medication, and, if they are difficult to control, with diet therapy, nerve stimulation or surgery.